-- A. ASHP regards evaluation of accredited residency programs as a continuous process; accordingly, the IAC requires that directors of accredited residency programs submit periodic written status reports to assist the IAC in evaluating the continued conformance of individual programs to the applicable accreditation standard(s). - B. Directors of accredited programs (and also those in the accreditation process: pre-candidate and candidate) submit written notification of substantive changes to the residency program to ASHP's Senior Vice President, OPA, within 30 days of the change. - 1.
+- A. ASHP regards evaluation of accredited residency programs as a continuous process; accordingly, the COC shall request that directors of accredited programs submit periodic written status reports to assist the COC in evaluating the continued conformance of individual programs to the applicable accreditation standard(s). - B. Directors of accredited programs (and also those in the accreditation process: pre-candidate and candidate) must submit written notification of substantive changes to the residency program to ASHP's Vice President, Accreditation Services Office, within 30 days of the change. - 1.
 Substantive changes include, but are not limited to changes to: - a.
 Leadership (e.g., changes in residency program director or pharmacist executive). - b.
 Content and construct of the program. - c.
 Organizational ownership and accreditation. - d.
 Organization name changes. - e.
 Primary Practice Sites.
 This also requires ASHP approval. - f.
 Practice Sites used for greater than 25% of any resident's training. - g.
-Any adverse change in licensure or accreditation status with organizations or agencies including, but not limited to, The Joint Commission International (TJC) and/or applicable accreditation and quality agencies used within the country, Department or Ministry of Health (DOH or MOH). - 2.
-Any substantive change in the organization of a program may be considered justification for re-evaluation of the program and/or a site survey.
+Any adverse change in licensure or accreditation status with organizations or agencies including, but not limited to, The Joint Commission (TJC), Det Norske Veritas (DNV) and